 Yomtoob’s films have been invited to Clermont Ferrand, Palm Springs International Film Festival, San Francisco Indiefest, Reykjavik International Film Festival, Los Angeles Asian Pacific Film Festival, Hollyshorts, San Francisco International Asian Film Festival (CAAMfest), Pop Montreal, and The Global Peace Film Festival, amongst others.
 She has written several award winning grants and has been written up in Variety, The SFist, The Examiner, The Mash-Up Americans, The Jewish Journal, The Montreal Gazette, and more.

 The television pilot based on “America 1979” is a selection of IFP Film Week, and a semifinalist at Cinequest, We Screenplay Diverse Voices and Stage 32 Television Writers.
-Since IFP, she’s been shortlisted for shortlisted for AFI DWW, Sundance Episodic, and Macro Episodic.
+Since IFP, she’s been shortlisted for AFI DWW, Sundance Episodic, and Macro Episodic.

 Lila was born in Chicago to an Iranian father and and Iranian/Iraqi mother, and has two siblings – a psychologist and a communications professor.
 After many years in New York City, she relocated to Los Angeles, where she spent her teenage years.
 She lives with her loving partner and a few high maintenance plants.